vivek-vishwanath/xv6/README.md

 Even though these are categorizations of the tests, you can assume subsequent parts can rely on elements from previous parts as was the case in previous labs.

+## Write-Up

+To better demonstrate contributions toward the completion of Lab 4, students working with a partner are required to submit a write-up documenting the design and implementation of Parts 1, 2, 3 and Bonus (if completed).
+The write-up should include an overview of modifications made to xv6 to satisfy the requirements of each part, any interesting design decisions you made to achieve functionality, and the contributions you made to the project.
+The write-up does not have a minimum length requirement, but should be substantive enough to demonstrate your understanding of what was accomplished in Lab 4.
+An acceptable write-up will typically have at least 1 long paragraph for each part that describes your work on and understanding of those parts.

+Note that each student in a 2-person team must submit a separate write-up.
+This write-up must be original to each student (i.e., both partners may not submit the same write-up).

+Students who work solo (i.e., without a partner) are not required to complete a write-up, but may include one to help us better understand your submission during grading.

+## Hand Grading

+Lab 4 also includes a hand-grading portion.
+Hand-grading for Lab 4 will check for code/implementation correctness and will involve a review of the write-ups for each partner in a 2-partner group.
+Write-ups will be weighed individually per student, such that two partners may receive different scores on the hand-grading portion of Lab 4 if they did not contribute equally to the assignment.